 I received Probation Before Judgment as a result of my off-campus incident, which means nothing is on my official criminal record.
 Why does the University charge me for that?
 And isn't that double jeopardy?

-Accepting Probation Before Judgment requires a student to plead guilty or no lo contendere.
-With both these pleas, the person is accepting responsibility for the violation, in essence agreeing that the violation did occur.
+Accepting Probation Before Judgment requires a student to plead guilty to the pending criminal charge.
+Therefore, the person is accepting responsibility for the violation, in essence agreeing that the violation did occur.
 While ultimately there is the possibility that a conviction record will not exist, the arrest record will still exist even after the Probation Before Judgment period.
 For more information regarding the Probation Before Judgment program, please click here.

 This is not a situation of double jeopardy, which prohibits a person from being tried twice in a court of law for the same crime, for two reasons: 1) an alleged violation of the Code of Conduct (the Violations of Law Policy) is not a crime; and 2) the student is being held accountable for his or her behavior through an administrative University process, not a criminal trial.
 While both the criminal charges and the Code of Conduct violation have both stemmed from one incident, the jurisdiction, procedures, and penalties for each are distinct and separate.

 Can I be held in violation if something's posted on-line (like a picture on Facebook.com, a post to Instagram or Twitter)?